 To familiarise you with Ayurvedic cooking, regular cooking demonstrations are offered.
 We hope that they will encourage you to keep up healthy eating habits back home!

-We grow most of the plants used for medicines in our own permaculture gardens.
+We grow most of the plants in our own permaculture gardens.
 You can explore them any time at your leisure, but regular guided walks with our gardener are offered as well.
 Immerse yourself in the wonderful world of healing plants – observe, inhale, feel, and taste!

 Letting go ritual